karayabin/universe-snapshot/universe/Ling/CliTools/doc/api/Ling/CliTools/Program/AbstractProgram/run.md

-AbstractProgram::run — Starts the interactive program.
+AbstractProgram::run — Executes the program, and returns the exit code, if defined by the concrete class.